cuplsensor/cuplcodec/index.rst

    :id: CODEC_FEAT_3
    :links: CODEC_SPEC_1

    The message length is 3 bytes.
+It cannot change after the message has been created.

 .. spec:: NDEF URL record
    :id: CODEC_SPEC_3